CellCards/CellCard-LinkML/examples/README.md

 # Examples of use of cellcard

-This folder contains example data conforming to the cellcard schema.
+This folder contains examples of using the Cell Card Schema.

-The source for these is in [src/data](../src/data/examples).